by Philip McPherson Rudisill

 These shapes can grow familiar to us, and while I will not say that we recognize them (for I wish to reserve recognition as an English rendering of Erkenntniss) nevertheless we are able to become comfortable with them, i.e., we reach a point where they are no longer novel.
 I would think that our early sightings of faces, e.g., our mother's face, would be of this sort.* Likewise we can become familiar with the shape of a particular house without knowing what a house is, etc. But we have not yet introduced any notion of the recognition of an object, but rather merely the same sort of familiarity which we presume of the animals, namely a continuing strengthening of an impression through frequent and compounded exposure.

 * I can imagine it in this way: first, perhaps, the lips are noticed, like two changing worms.
 And perhaps the tongue is like a serpent which appears occasionally between the whitish stones called the teeth.
 Then perhaps the nose appears as a little animal like thing, maybe like a little frog.
 Then, and independently of both of these, the eyes suddenly pop up like two snails.
 Then eventually and perhaps suddenly all of this is put together and seen as a unity which we later come to call the face.
-Not unlike spying the Big Dipper in the sky and seeing the individual stars suddenly as parts.
+Not unlike spying the Big Dipper in the sky and seeing the individual stars suddenly as parts with each other of a whole.

 We are now ready to consider the perception of objects.
 It is when we come to the arena of perception that we can begin thinking of concepts and recognition.
 I will use Kants own example of a tree to present the development of an empirical concept.
 I assume that we have become familiar with a particular shape which we call Tree as a proper noun and without the least content, and where the term is nothing more than the name or identification of this particular viewing, this tree before my eyes at this moment.
 Now suddenly we hear the term Tree apparently being used for another shape and are imposed upon and confused by this, and we begin to wonder whether there is any connection between the term Tree and the shape as we had originally begun to think.* In an effort to work ourselves out of this unacceptable corner, i.e., where the sound is not associable with the sight, we undertake a perception of each of these objects (the original shape [the original tree] and the new, confusing shape [the other tree]) in that we gradually accumulate the elements making up each, i.e., the dark, thick, upright shape (an empirical sighting/viewing of what we come to call the trunk), the dark, thinner shapes angling out from the first shape (later called the branches), and then the bushy green in and among the dark thinner shapes (the leaves).
 Now in doing this we have both 1. perceived the elements of a tree and, at the same time, 2. we are comparing two shapes (trees) and it is then that the concept, and then also the recognition, of tree arises (where we are no longer dealing with merely with Tree as a proper noun of a specific configuration), for now we see indeed that a tree is a trunk (as we come eventually to name the dark, thick, upright shape) and some branches and foliage, and which can take various shapes and sizes.